kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/user-meta-fields.md

 - `social_login()` method in `Bema_Hub_REST_API` class

 ### Field Encryption
 Sensitive fields like phone numbers are encrypted using base64 encoding as a placeholder.
-In a production environment, a proper encryption library should be used.
+OTP codes are hashed using SHA256 for security.
+In a production environment, a proper encryption library should be used for sensitive data.

 ### Field Validation
 All fields are validated during registration: